 Treatment at the Cancer Center: Complete, convenient and personalized

 The Mass General Cancer Center was created to bring outstanding cancer specialists and facilities to the communities served by Emerson Hospital.
 The Center provides advanced, quality treatment and technology with compassion and care.
 They are committed to answer questions and discuss treatment options openly and honestly; and to provide support services.
 Treatment is based on a multidisciplinary approach to cancer care that emphasizes the coordination of many disciplines and services to form an organized team of professionals and support staff willing to go the distance for each individual patient and family.

 Surgery often plays a vital role in cancer diagnosis and treatment.
 The surgeons at Emerson’s Cancer Center have extensive experience treating colorectal cancers.
 From biopsies to cancer surgery to plastic and reconstructive surgery, Emerson’s surgeons are committed to performing the most minimally invasive procedures possible.

 Emerson’s experienced medical oncologists specialize in the medical treatment of colorectal cancer.
 They help guide the diagnosis, treatment plan and overall care for patients.
 Medical oncologists prescribe chemotherapy and/or biotherapy for patients who require it.
-Emerson’s medical oncologists have close working relationships with colleagues at prominent Boston cancer programs.
+The Cancer Center’s medical oncologists have close working relationships with colleagues at Mass General Cancer Center in Boston.
 Emerson patients have access to the latest treatments available through cancer clinical trials.

 Surgeons work closely with Emerson’s expert anesthesiologists, who provide clinical anesthesia services for patients.
 Available at the hospital 24 hours a day, anesthesiologists also consult on pain management for those with chronic pain.